lethang7794/fcj-integrate-api-gateway-with-frontend-workshop/content/workshop-3.md

 > [!NOTE]
 > Now you can be sure that the frontend works as expected, but it's still running on your local machine at <http://localhost:5173/>.

-## Host the frontend application with S3 static website hosting
+## Store frontend application bundle in a S3 bucket

-In this step, you will use S3 _static website hosting_ feature to

-- Deploy your frontend application
-- Expose it to people all over the world.

 ### Build your frontend application